Activities & Experiences

-It’s important for you to engage in activities outside of the pre-med or pre-health world and every health profession school wants students with a myriad of experiences, including research opportunities (or other forms of independent inquiry), volunteering and community service, and clinical exposure/experience.
-But how can you find it?
-How do you gain the experiences that are valued by the medical, dental, and other health professions admissions committees?
-We suggest you review the links on the left for ideas and suggestions, and also meet with your Pre-Professional Advisor to further discuss your plans.
+Every health profession school wants students with a myriad of experiences, including research opportunities (or other forms of independent inquiry), volunteering and community service, and clinical exposure/experience.
+But how can you find meaningful experiences?
+We suggest you meet with your Pre-Professional Advisor to discuss ideas, but we also suggest you peruse these important links for relevant experiences:

 - Meaningful summer opportunities